schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ./final
 ---
 Fairly straightforward translation.
-There may be a number of new views for OpenLane ≥2.0 runs, but all the views from previous versions should continue to exist.
+There may be a number of new views for LibreLane ≥2.0 runs, but all the views from previous versions should continue to exist.
 ```